How to Delete a Bad Google Review in 4 Simple Steps

 - Offer to fix the problem.
 The best way to do this is to take the conversation offline.
 Give the reviewer a few ways to reach you so you can discuss and resolve in private.

-→ Want to see real life review responses?
+→ Want to see these steps in action?
 Check out these examples of real responses to negative Yelp reviews.

 Step 4: Ask the Reviewer to Edit or Remove the Negative Review

 This is our favourite method of removing a bad review, because you clean up your business’ online reputation, and you can actually gain a customer for life.